 As an NLB Group-wide initiative, sustainability is strategically governed across the NLB Group's business lines, and encompasses three pillars: sustainable operations, sustainable finance, and contribution to society.
 In 2020, NLB developed the basis for the intensive integration of ESG factors into the NLB Group's business model.
 Moreover, NLB became the first bank from Slovenia to commit to the UN Principles for Responsible Banking.

-In May 2022, NLB officially joined the Net-Zero Banking Alliance (NZBA), an industry-led, UN-convened alliance of banks worldwide, committed to aligning their lending and investment portfolios with net-zero emissions by 2050 or sooner, as set by the most ambitious targets of the Paris Climate Agreement.
+Additionally in May 2022, NLB officially joined the Net-Zero Banking Alliance (NZBA) and in 2023 published its first targets related to reducing the NLB Group's footprint in carbon intensive industries.
+Since 2023 NLB continued to advance its sustainability agenda, with a strong focus on developing and implementing its net-zero business strategy and measuring portfolio emissions.
+The Group also began operationalizing the first targets aimed at reducing its financed emissions across carbon intensive industries and is further developing additional targets in other carbon intensive sectors, which will be published in 2025.